koonwill/git-commands/README.md

 6. Describe 2 steps to configure the repository so git will ignore all files in the `out/` directory:
    ```
    - Make a .gitignore file where we have to store the names of files or the directory to be ignored.
-   - To ignore all files in the out directory use out/
+   - To ignore all files in the out directory write out/ into .gitignore files.
    ```

 7. Command to move all the .py files from `src` to the top-level directory of this repository, so they are also moved in the Git repo.
    ```
-   git mv src/*.py
+   git mv src/*.py .
    ```

 8. Commit this change with the message "moved src directory":